pagalvin/tsbook/chapter07_Functions.md

 It's a bit of shorthand that we're allowed do when you can return a value with a single statement.

 The second example adds up all the numbers using the standard `reduce` function.
 Reduce runs against an array and takes a function and initial value as an argument.
-That function is passed the previous value and the current value, defined in the example as `(prev: number, curr: number)`.
+That function is passed the previous value and the current value, defined in the example as `(prev: number, curr: number)`[^fpblogposts].
 Note that `reduce` *also* passes a 3rd argument, the index of the item in the array.
 We don't care about that so we don't bother catching it, so to speak.

 Most TypeScript developers come to find Arrow functions to be very helpful and generally cleaner looking than spelling out the word "function" all the time.

 ### A Penultimate Word on Arrow Functions

 We haven't heard the last of arrow functions.
 We'll revist them in the chapter, "Classes in Depth" and explore how they help simplify JavaScript closures.
 In short, they work in a more intuitive way with the `this` keyword.

+[^mostusefulfunctions]: If your function doesn't return any value, there's a good chance it's affecting some data outside of its scope.
+This is usually a Bad Thing because it introduces the risk of side effects.
+If you want more convincing, you could [start here](https://softwareengineering.stackexchange.com/questions/15269/why-are-side-effects-considered-evil-in-functional-programming).

+[^realworld]: This happens so much in the real world that TypeScript provides a significant feature set to handle the challenge through the use of "typings files".
+The first cut of this book doesn't address typings in detail but the "Continue Learning" chapter will point you in the right direction.

+[^careabout]: In this context, "care about" means that the library might provide other useful functions but we don't plan to use them for one reason or another.
+We don't need to map each of them to our interface definition, just the ones we plan to use.

+[^fpblogposts]: `Reduce`, along with `filter` and `map` tend to find themselves in code that adheres to a functional programming style.
+I've written a small series of blog posts on this subject up on my blog, http://www.medium.com/@pagalvin.